codeonlyjs/cogent/templates/spa/readme.md

 * When using a simple file server, the CodeOnly version is set by the CDN reference in the import map in `index.html`.

-* When building or using cosrv, the version is determined by the installed NPM package (see package.json).
+* When building or using coserv, the version is determined by the installed NPM package (see package.json).
 Use `npm install` to switch to a specific version:

   eg: to install version 0.0.73: